tw-in-js/twind/docs/handbook/faq.md

 <details><summary>How can I contribute to this project?</summary>

-Do you love Twind and want to help make the project even better?
+Hey, thanks for your interest!
 There are several ways that you can contribute to this project from spreading the word to fixing bugs to creating new features.
-We've put together a [Contributing Guide](https://twind.dev/docs/handbook/advanced/contributing.html) to get you started.
+We've put together a [Contributing Guide](https://github.com/tw-in-js/twind/blob/main/CONTRIBUTING.md) to get you started.

 </details>